 They will eat better with you there

 Your toddler will be more courageous eating new foods if you’re there.
 When you’re eating the same food as them, they’ll know the food is safe and they’ll be more willing to try it.
-Providing regular family meals reassures your child that you make her a priority.
+Providing regular family meals reassures your child that they are a priority.

 Other benefits of the family meal

-Research shows children who grow up having family meals are less likely to become overweight, abuse drugs, smoke, will feel better about themselves, get along better with other people and do better in school.
+Research shows children who grow up having family meals are less likely to become overweight, abuse drugs or smoke and are more likely to feel better about themselves, get along well with others and do better in school.